-- General CLAS Page on Grants: "As a driving force in a research-intensive university, faculty in the College of Liberal Arts and Sciences are active and productive scholars engaged in basic, applied and translational research and creative activities.
+- General CU Denver Page on Grants: "As a driving force in a research-intensive university, faculty in the College of Liberal Arts and Sciences are active and productive scholars engaged in basic, applied and translational research and creative activities.
 The college supports these efforts as faculty and students conduct and disseminate their scholarly work in the humanities, sciences and behavioral sciences."

 - Office of Research Development and Education (ORDE): Supporting Faculty Success in External Funding ORDE is a faculty resource for information and resources related to obtaining external support for your research and teaching activities.